NextronSystems/analysis-cockpit-manual/usage/administration.rst

    apikey = <your API Key here>
    verify = no

 For lines 6-10, please fill the information accordingly. ``host`` is the IP/FQDN of your sandbox. ``port`` is the listening port of the web interface of your sandbox.
-``token`` is the API token generated in the user management of your sandbox. ``verify`` is for verification of the TLS certificate (of you don't use TLS or don't want to verify the certificate, set this option to no).
+``token`` is the API token generated in the user management of your sandbox. ``verify`` is for verification of the TLS certificate (if you don't use TLS or don't want to verify the certificate, set this option to no).

 For lines 16-17 you have to set the ``apikey`` of your Analysis Cockpit (see "Add Sandbox" step in the beginning of this section) and ``verify``, which can be set to no. This will again verify the TLS certificate.

 Save your files after you made your changes.